dmarcelino/it-optional/README.md

 it.optional('should do xyz eventually', function(done){
   done(new Error('oops'));
 });
-// - Pending: should do xyz async eventually
+// - PENDING: should do xyz async eventually

+it.optional('should do abc eventually', function(done){
+  Assert.equal(1, 2);
+});
+// - PENDING: should do abc async eventually

+// custom messages
 it.optional('should do xyz eventually', 'xyz not implemented yet', function(done){
   done(new Error('oops'));
 });